What the India election result means for a resurgent opposition

 This plays into the INDIA alliance’s ability to crack Modi’s armour, one political blow at a time, and with Tuesday’s results, the countdown has begun, he says.

-The INDIA alliance can also recruit BJP’s alliance members by offering them plush roles, experts suggest.
+The INDIA alliance can also recruit BJP’s alliance members by offering them tempting roles, experts suggest.

 “Modi and Shah have no winning manners, they got used to slamming its own people rather than praising them, persuading them, appreciating their contribution to the party alliance,” Prabhakar says, adding that this is a chance for smaller NDA allies to switch camp to Congress.